ClonyPDF home

 Why it fails: authorities require an unaltered image; an edited face is not the face at the border counter.

 How to avoid it: turn off all filters and auto-enhance; only crop and resize.
+Phone camera settings that cause this are covered in the selfie guide, and cosmetic limits in makeup rules.

 8. Photo too old or face partly covered